mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 Before Starting
 ===============

 This document isn't intended to fully cover each topic.
-Rather, its purpose is to familiarize you with Blender 2.5's new Python API.
+Rather, its purpose is to familiarize you with Blender Python API.

 A quick list of helpful things to know before starting:

 * Blender uses Python 3.x; some 3rd party extensions are not available yet.

-* The interactive console in Blender 2.5 has been improved; testing one-liners in the console is a good way to learn.
+* The interactive console is great for testing one-liners, It also has autocompleation so you can inspect the api quickly.

 * Button tool tips show Python attributes and operator names.